Finite Entanglement Entropy of Black Holes: Conical entropy

 We conclude with the following statement: {\em only matter participates in giving a ``universal" renormalization to both the Einstein-Hilbert term and the conical entropy. }

-Let us remark that in a non super-renormalizable theories, and in particular in two derivative theories, $G_N$ (in the cut-off scheme) gets renormalized at any order in the loop expansion and the above interpretation of the black hole entropy is likely lost.
+Let us remark that in non-super-renormalizable theories, and in particular in two-derivative theories, $G_N$ (in the cut-off scheme) gets renormalized at any order in the loop expansion and the above interpretation of the black hole entropy is likely lost.
+This is in particular the case for the theory of a scalar field conformally coupled to gravity, where only the one-loop correction to the gravitational constant vanishes whereas higher loop divergent terms are expected.
 Only in super-renormalizable theories the interpretation given in \cite{SoloLiving, SoloRecent} has a universal character independent on the perturbative order.